smk466/CI491/README.md

 # CI491 Project

+Web scraping people's names and emails by searching their positions.

 ## Installation guide:
+---

-Please install Python 3 to run this script.
+Please install Python 3 and the following to run this script.

 **Install Pip:**